bubuabhay/bite-1/README.md

 * **encodeWord**(< _Buffer_ >buffer, < _number_ >value, [< _bool_ >signed], [< _bool_ >bigEndian]) - (_buffer_)
-    Encodes a number `value` into a byte string word of the same length as `buffer, and stores the result in `buffer`.
+    Encodes a number `value` into a byte string word of the same length as `buffer`, and stores the result in `buffer`.
 Will create the word as signed if `signed` is set to `true` (`false` is default), and big endian if `bigEndian` is set to `true` (`false` is default).
 The buffer provided is returned for convenience.